hasundue/molt/README.md

 # 🦕 Molt

-> [!Warning]\
-> This project is still in early development.
-Expect inconveniences and breaking
-> changes.

 Molt is a [Deno] module to bump semvers in import specifiers, focused on consistency and maintainability.
 It uses [deno_graph] for dependency resolution, which enables us to avoid implementing custom logic or regex for each module